• Skip to primary navigation

 Estimating Jar – Instructions

-• Look at all your object and jars and decide which you will put where.
+• Look at all your objects and jars and decide where you will put them.

 • Can you estimate how many of each item will fit in the different jars?